-On June 28, 2021, Belarusian researcher Tatiana Kouzina was detained by authorities in the Minsk airport while traveling to Georgia.
+On June 28, 2021, Belarusian researcher Tatsiana Kuzina was detained by authorities in the Minsk airport while traveling to Georgia.

 Since nationwide, peaceful protests broke out following the reelection of President Alexander Lukashenko in August 2020, Belarusian authorities have increasingly detained and prosecuted scholars, students, journalists, and others for nonviolent political expression.

-On July 29, Kouzina met with her attorney, who was reportedly forced to sign a non-disclosure agreement regarding the charges brought against her.
+On July 29, Kuzina met with her attorney, who was reportedly forced to sign a non-disclosure agreement regarding the charges brought against her.
 According to Human Rights Watch, forcing lawyers to sign non-disclosure agreements has become commonplace in Belarus, as a means of silencing reporting on human rights violations.
-Kouzina was ordered held in pre-trial detention for an additional ten days.
+Kuzina was ordered held in pre-trial detention for an additional ten days.